7 Ways To Make Your Small Kitchen Feel Bigger

-Interior Firm: Studio Athira Wan
+View this project by Studio Athira Wan

 Take design cues from this petite kitchen where Studio Athira Wan opted for open shelves instead of upper cabinets to neatly display spices, kitchen utensils, pots and pans.
 The designer also uses baskets to store and display small items in a chic way.
 It's functional and stylish!